-12 How to reach us We never let up on our rigorous, quality-control measures.
+How to reach us

+We never let up on our rigorous, quality-control measures.
 During 2021, we conducted more than 6,000 tests of the water in our Massachusetts systems.
 Once again, all results met or exceeded state and federal water quality standards.

 Our tests include checking our water sources for the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 These chemicals have been linked to a variety of health risks; as such, the Massachusetts Department of Environmental Protection has set a limit for PFAS in drinking water.
-Our tests show that our water supplies in your system have PFAS levels below this limit, with the exception of our Draper Road wellfield, which we've taken out-of-service.
+Our tests show that our water supply for your system has PFAS levels below this limit.
 You can find PFAS sampling results for your system, along with more information about PFAS, in this report and at aquarionwater.com/pfas.